helenebm98/EAM-AX7-TEST1703/06_Objects.md

-++Example 1++: The default criticality in case no other match is found (the first record in the **Object criticalities** screenshot above).
+**Example 1:** The default criticality in case no other match is found (the first record in the **Object criticalities** screenshot above).

-++Example 2++: A high criticality for scheduling jobs for object types "Kettle" and "Plate heat exchanger" (set up in the fourth and fifth record in the **Object criticalities** screenshot above).
+**Example 2:** A high criticality for scheduling jobs for object types "Kettle" and "Plate heat exchanger" (set up in the fourth and fifth record in the **Object criticalities** screenshot above).